 Mississippi State University is committed to ensuring an educational environment free from discrimination on the basis of sex or gender.
 This means we take all forms of sexual violence and other misconduct very seriously, and place particular emphasis on responding effectively to the nationwide problem of sexual assault.

 University policy prohibits all forms of "sexual misconduct."
-Sexual misconduct can vary in its nature and severity.
-For purposes of this policy, sexual misconduct includes sexual harassment, sexual assault, sexual exploitation, stalking, and dating or domestic violence.
+Sexual misconduct refers to unwelcome behavior of a sexual nature committed without effective consent.
+This includes but is not limited to the following:

-• Sexual Harassment is unwelcome conduct of a sexual nature that is sufficiently severe, pervasive, or persistent that it denies or limits or is likely to deny or limit a reasonable person's ability to participate in or benefit from university programs, services, opportunities, or activities.
+Sexual Harassment is unwelcome conduct of a sexual nature that is sufficiently severe, pervasive or persistent that it denies or limits or is likely to deny or limit a reasonable person's ability to participate in or benefit from University programs, services, opportunities or activities.
 Sexual Harassment can include verbal or non-verbal communication or physical conduct.
-Examples of prohibited sexual harassment include, but are not limited to (a) repeated sexual solicitations toward a person who has indicated they are unwelcome; (b) conditioning favorable treatment in connection with any university program upon sexual favors; (c) threats of a sexual nature that do not rise to the level of sexual assault or domestic violence; and (d) insults or derisive comments related to sex, gender, or sexual orientation directed at a specific individual that are sufficiently severe, pervasive, or persistent that they deny or limit a reasonable person's ability to participate in or benefit from university programs.
+Examples of prohibited sexual harassment include, but are not limited to (a) repeated sexual solicitations toward a person who has indicated they are unwelcome; (b) conditioning favorable treatment in connection with any University program upon sexual favors; (c) threats of a sexual nature that do not rise to the level of sexual assault or domestic violence; and (d) insults or derisive comments related to sex, gender, or sexual orientation directed at a specific individual that are sufficiently severe, pervasive, or persistent that they deny or limit a reasonable person's ability to participate in or benefit from University programs.

-Whether sexual harassment is sufficiently severe, pervasive, or persistent to violate this policy may depend on multiple factors.
-Thus, a person should not be deterred from reporting unwelcome sexual conduct simply because they are not certain whether it is severe, pervasive, or persistent enough to constitute a policy violation.
-That is a determination for the university to make, and a person reporting harassment will never be penalized or retaliated against for any report made in good faith.
+Whether sexual harassment is sufficiently severe, pervasive or persistent to violate this policy may depend on multiple factors.
+Thus, a person should not be deterred from reporting unwelcome sexual conduct simply because they are not certain whether it is severe, pervasive or persistent enough to constitute a policy violation.
+That is a determination for the University to make, and a person reporting harassment will never be penalized or retaliated against for any report made in good faith.

 - Sexual Assault refers to rape or other intentional physical sexual acts perpetrated against a person without their consent.
 Sexual assault includes sexual penetration or intercourse or any other physical contact of a sexual nature that occurs without consent.
 This includes but is not limited to deliberate physical touching as well as contact of a sexual nature with an object.
-Sexual assault also includes attempts to induce sexual activity via direct threats of physical violence, even where no physical contact ultimately occurs. - Sexual Exploitation is taking sexual advantage of another person in a way that deliberately infringes on his or her reasonable expectation of privacy and/or security but does not involve actual or attempted physical contact.
+Sexual assault also includes attempts to induce sexual activity via direct threats of physical violence, even where no physical contact ultimately occurs. - Sexual Exploitation is taking sexual advantage of another person in a way that deliberately infringes on his or her reasonable expectation of privacy and/or security, but does not involve actual or attempted physical contact.
 Examples of sexual exploitation include, but are not limited to (a) recording images, video, or audio depicting another person engaged in sexual activity or in a state of undress without that person's consent, even if the sexual activity itself is consensual; (b) distributing images, video, or audio depicting another person engaged in sexual activity or in a state of undress-or threatening to distribute the same-if the person distributing knew or reasonably should have known that the person depicted did not consent to the recording or the distribution; (c) intentionally viewing another person engaged in sexual activity or in a state of undress in a place where that person would have a reasonable expectation of privacy, without that person's consent and for the purpose of gratifying sexual desire; (d) intentionally failing to notify a person with whom one is engaged in a sexual activity that another person is observing.